oscar-system/Oscar.jl/docs/src/Groups/permgroup.md

 ## Permutations

 Permutations in Oscar are displayed as products of disjoint cycles, as in GAP.
-An explicit permutation can be built using the functions `perm`, `gap_perm` and `cperm`.
+An explicit permutation can be built using the functions `perm` and `cperm`.

 ```@docs
 perm
-gap_perm
 cperm
 ```